TECHCRUNCH + CRUNCHBASE

 • They're not just interested in breaking news.
 They also value the backstory — the enterprises, people, and products behind the news.

-TechCrunch also operates CrunchBase, a database of the startup ecosystem.
-Consisting of investors, incubators, and start-ups, CrunchBase comprises approximately 500,000 data points profiling companies, people, funds, fundings, and events.
-CrunchBase has more than 50,000 active contributors.
-Members of the public, subject to registration, can make submissions to the database; however, all changes are subject to review by a moderator before being accepted.
-Data is reviewed by editors to ensure it is up to date.
-CrunchBase has 1.2 million unique users accessing its database each month and has 6 million monthly page views.
+Members of the public, subject to registration, can submit to the database; however, all changes are reviewed by a moderator before being accepted.
+Editors review data to ensure it is up to date.
+CrunchBase has 1.2 million unique users accessing its database each month and 6 million monthly page views.
 This number grew exponentially after they entered into a partnership with Angel List.
 More than 30% of CrunchBase visitors use it on their mobile devices.

 MY ROLE